-Space characters are considered part of the substring to match to a PNPDeviceID.
+Note that space characters are considered part of the substring to match to a PNPDeviceID.
 Using the previous PNPDeviceID as an example, a space before and after the semicolon would cause neither of the substrings to be matched, because the space character is not part of the PNPDeviceID.

-Instructions...
+Instructions..

-To find the PNPDeviceID for removable media:
+To find and edit the PNPDeviceID for removable storage:

-- 1. Insert the removable media device into an encrypted computer. - Open the EMSService.log in C:\Programdata\Dell\Dell Data Protection\Encryption\EMS. - Find PNPDeviceID=
+- 1. Insert the removable storage device into an encrypted computer. - 2.
+Open the EMSService.log in C:\Programdata\Dell\Dell Data Protection\Encryption\EMS. - 3.
+Find PNPDeviceID= and enter the applicable values, explained below.